MatteP1/thesis/Tasks.md

   - [x] Iris from the ground up (As a somewhat gentle introduction to concepts used for the Coq code)
   - [ ] Iris Lecture Notes (see todos in report)

-- [ ] If time permits, use hocap spec to prove a spec of a trivial client
+- [ ] If time permits, use hocap spec to prove a spec of a client